Author, Mike Smith

 We always go over the details with a client as an extra security step to make sure money doesn’t end up in the wrong place.

-I also find that most people want to be able to speak to someone when they are sending a large amount of money abroad.
+Most people want to be able to speak to someone when they are sending a large amount of money abroad.

 Having someone on the other end of the phone gives you some reassurance that your money is being looked after.